 Frankie's

-The buildings here weave together beautifully to create a thriving hub.
+The buildings here weave together in a wonderful way to create a thriving hub.
 The Frankie's 457 block is a group of open air "rooms" perfect for community events.
 On the corner you have a great area with a row of tables and chairs with table service.
-Inside of Black Gold Records, there is a combination café, antique and record store.
+Inside of Black Gold Records there is a combination café, antique and record store.

 The double-loaded sidewalk, seating, open window for ordering, and the record store café create a unique and interesting multi-layered setting to the benefit of all.